Find Grad Schools

 • Editor

-In 2016, there was an estimated number of 17,000 jobs in the United States for Sound Engineering Technician.
+In the United States, there were 17,000 jobs for Sound Engineering Technician in 2016.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Sound Engineering Technician by 2026.
 Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.

 undefined